cecton/blog/content/posts/rust-and-riscv.md

     The two programs will interact and load the new firmware.
 You should see the led blinking.

-2. By copying the hex file.
+ *  **Method 2:** By copying the hex file.

-    First, you need to build the program:
+    1. First, you need to build the program:

         ```text
         cargo build --example leds_blink
         ```

-    When you connect the device in USB you should see a new disk, mount it.
+    2. Now you can connect the device in USB and you should see a new disk, mount it.

-    Now you can generate the hex file from the binary using this command:
+    3. Then generate the hex file from the binary using this command:

         ```text
         objcopy -S -j .text -j .rodata -O ihex \
             ./target/riscv32imac-unknown-none-elf/debug/examples/leds_blink \
             /media/your_device/leds_blink.hex
         ```

-    Unmount.
+    4. Unmount.
 It should reboot automatically on the new firmware and you should see the led blinking.

 You can also observe the logs through a serial USB.
 Check `/dev/ttyACM0`.
 Example using [serial-monitor](https://crates.io/crates/serial-monitor):